olethomas93/frontend/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

-### `static`
+### `public`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
+This directory contains assets that should be served as-is.
+Each file inside this directory is mapped to `/` at runtime.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.
+Example: `/public/robots.txt` is available as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).
+More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/public).

 ### `store`